EmiValmed/IDEAM_WebScraping/README.md

 The file **ListVariablesAndDescriptions.md** contins some variables with their descriptions.
 If you are interested in other variables, you can visit the [IDEAM](http://dhime.ideam.gov.co/atencionciudadano/) website and check the different options.

 ***
 > **NOTE:** The function works well, but is still in progress.
-Feel free to contact me if you want to contribute or if you find any bug :simple_smile:
+Feel free to contact me if you want to contribute or if you find any bug.

 ## Contact
-You can contact me at emixi-sthefany.valdez-medina.1@ulaval.ca :e-mail:
+You can contact me at emixi-sthefany.valdez-medina.1@ulaval.ca :e-mail::simple_smile: